postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/v2/installation.md

 ### Get Rust

-The dashboard is written in Rust and uses the SQLx crate for interacting with Postgres.
+The dashboard is written in Rust and uses the SQLx crate to interact with Postgres.
 Make sure to install the latest Rust compiler from [rust-lang.org](https://rust-lang.org).

 ### Database setup